-• Use the System Update or Lenovo Companion program provided by Lenovo to get the system updates, such as device driver updates, software updates, and BIOS updates.
+- Use one of the following Lenovo programs to get the system updates, such as device driver updates, software updates, and BIOS updates: - For Windows 7, Windows 8, or Windows 8.1: Use the System Update program. - For Windows 10: Use the Lenovo Companion program.

-Note: The Lenovo Companion program is not available on Windows 7 computer models.

-To open the System Update or Lenovo Companion program.
-See "Accessing a program on your computer" on page 5.
+To open the System Update or Lenovo Companion program, see "Accessing a program on your computer" on page 5.
 For more information about using the program, refer to the help system of the program.